Dorothy M. Johnson: Professional life

 Her writing career seemed to take off in 1930, when she sold her first short story to The Saturday Evening Post for $400.
 Johnson did not sell another story, though, for 11 years, until in 1941, four stories narrated by a recurring character, "Beulah Bunny", sold to The Saturday Evening Post for $2,100.
 Her writing was temporarily sidetracked by World War II, when she went to work for the Air Warden Service.
 After the war, she produced some of her better-known Western stories.
 Three of these were made into notable films, namely A Man Called Horse (1970) starring Richard Harris, The Man Who Shot Liberty Valance (1962) starring John Wayne and James Stewart, and The Hanging Tree (1959) starring Gary Cooper.

-Between 1956 and 1960, Johnson taught creative writing at the University of Montana, from which she had graduated in 1928.
+From 1956 to 1960, Johnson taught creative writing at the University of Montana, from which she had graduated in 1928.
 Before and during her tenure, she wrote numerous articles and fictional stories for many different magazines.
 These were often based on interviews with Western old-timers, Native Americans, and characters she met during her tenure as secretary and researcher for the Montana Historical Society.
 She was also secretary/manager of the Montana Press Association in the 1950s.